-To perform a Program/Erase Suspend, the $\overline{CS}$ pin must first be asserted and then the opcode B0h must be clocked into the device.
+To perform a Program/Erase Suspend, the $\overline{CS}$ pin must first be asserted and the opcode of B0h must be clocked into the device.
 No address bytes need to be clocked into the device, and any data clocked in after the opcode will be ignored.
 When the $\overline{CS}$ pin is deasserted, the program or erase operation currently in progress will be suspended within a time of $t{SUSP}$ .
-The Program Suspend (PS) bit or the Erase Suspend (ES) bit in the Status Register will then be set to the Logical 1 state to indicate that the program or erase operation has been suspended.
+The Program Suspend (PS) bit or the Erase Suspend (ES) bit in the Status Register will then be set to the logical "1" state to indicate that the program or erase operation has been suspended.
 In addition, the RDY/BSY bit in the Status Register will indicate that the device is ready for another operation.
 The complete opcode must be clocked into the device before the $\overline{CS}$ pin is deasserted, and the $\overline{CS}$ pin must be deasserted on an even byte boundary (multiples of eight bits); otherwise, no suspend operation will be performed.

-Read operations are not allowed to a 64KB sector that has had its program or erase operation suspended.
+Read operations are not allowed to a 64-Kbyte sector that has had its program or erase operation suspended.
 If a read is attempted to a suspended sector, then the device will output undefined data.
-Therefore, if performing a Read Array operation on an unsuspended sector, and if the device's internal address counter increments and crosses the sector boundary to a suspended sector, the device will then start outputting undefined data continuously until the address counter increments and crosses a sector boundary to an unsuspended sector.
+Therefore, when performing a Read Array operation to an unsuspended sector and the device's internal address counter increments and crosses the sector boundary to a suspended sector, the device will then start outputting undefined data continuously until the address counter increments and crosses a sector boundary to an unsuspended sector.

-A program operation is not allowed on a sector that has been erase suspended.
-If a program operation is attempted on an erase suspended sector, then the program operation will abort and the WEL bit in the Status Register will be reset back to the Logical 0 state.
-Likewise, an erase operation is not allowed on a sector that has been program suspended.
-If attempted, the erase operation will abort and the WEL bit in the Status Register will be reset to a Logical 0 state.
+A program operation is not allowed to a sector that has been erase suspended.
+If a program operation is attempted to an erase suspended sector, then the program operation will abort and the WEL bit in the Status Register will be reset back to the logical "0" state.
+Likewise, an erase operation is not allowed to a sector that has been program suspended.
+If attempted, the erase operation will abort and the WEL bit in the Status Register will be reset to a logical "0" state.

-During an Erase Suspend, a program operation to a different 64KB sector can be started and subsequently suspended.
-This results in a simultaneous Erase Suspend/Program Suspend condition, which will be indicated by the ES and PS bits in the Status Register being set to the Logical 1 state.
+During an Erase Suspend, a program operation to a different 64-Kbyte sector can be started and subsequently suspended.
+This results in a simultaneous Erase Suspend/Program Suspend condition and will be indicated by the states of both the ES and PS bits in the Status Register being set to the logical "1" state.

-If a Reset operation (see ["Reset" on page 41](#)) is performed while a sector is erase suspended, the suspend operation will abort and the contents of the block in the suspended sector will be left in an undefined state.
-However, if a Reset is performed while a sector is program suspended, the suspend operation will abort, but only the contents of the page that was being programmed and subsequently suspended will be undefined.
-The remaining pages in the 64KB sector will retain their previous contents.
+If a Reset operation (see "[Reset](#) on page 36) is performed while a sector is erase suspended, the suspend operation will abort and the contents of the block in the suspended sector will be left in an undefined state.
+However, if a Reset is performed while a sector is program suspended, the suspend operation will abort but only the contents of the page that was being programmed and subsequently suspended will be undefined.
+The remaining pages in the 64-Kbyte sector will retain their previous contents.

-If an attempt is made to perform an operation that is not allowed while a program or erase operation is suspended, such as a Protect Sector command, then the device will simply ignore the opcode and no operation will be performed.
+If an attempt is made to perform an operation that is not allowed during a program or erase suspend, such as a Protect Sector operation, then the device will simply ignore the opcode and no operation will be performed.
 The state of the WEL bit in the Status Register, as well as the SPRL (Sector Protection Registers Locked) and SLE (Sector Lockdown Enabled) bits, will not be affected.

 Table 8-1.
-Operations Allowed and Not Allowed During a Program/Erase Suspend
+Operations Allowed and Not Allowed During a Program or Erase Suspend